MohanGsk/ApplicationInsights-Home/app-insights-profiler-preview.md

 <a id="installation"></a>
 ## Prerequisites

 - The app you want to profile is an ASP.NET application running as an Azure Web App.
+    * Azure WebJobs and ASP.NET Core Apps are currently NOT supported.
 - Application Insights SDK 2.2 Beta or later is enabled on your web app.
 - The Web App Service Plan must be Basic tier or above.